About the Arlington ISD

 - The AISD is home to an award-winning and acclaimed special education program that focuses on academic success as well as the development of life skills.

-- The AISD is home to 11 National Merit Semifinalists and four National Hispanic Scholars.
+- The AISD is home to five National Merit Semifinalists and 31 National Hispanic Scholars.

-- In 2017, our fine arts program was named one of the Best Communities for Music Education for the 13th time in recent history.
+- In 2019, our fine arts program was, once again, named one of the Best Communities for Music Education.
+That designation was earned for the 15th time in recent history.

-- Nineteen students were selected for the All-State Band, Choir and Orchestra.
+- Ten students were selected for the All-State Band, Choir and Orchestra.

-- Six students were selected for the Visual Arts Scholastic Event in San Antonio and received six state medals.
+- Twenty-Four students were selected for the Visual Arts Scholastic Event in San Antonio and received 13 state medals.

 - The Martin High School Symphony Orchestra was selected to perform at the Texas Music Educators Association Conference in San Antonio.

-- Martin High School One Act Play advanced to the Area around.
-One Lamar High School student advanced to the National August Wilson Monologue competition and performed on Broadway.
+- Martin High School One Act Play advanced to the Texas State One Act Play Contest.
+Arlington and Lamar High Schools advanced to the Bi-District Round of One Act Play Competition.

 - Four teams advanced to the football playoffs; one team advanced to the Area round and one to the Regional Quarterfinals